Interagency Wilderness Interpretation & Education TrainingDates: Monday November 18, 2013-Friday November 22, 2013

 Lead Trainer: Steve Archibald

-Target Audience: Park Rangers - Interpretation, Wilderness Rangers, Environmental/Conservation Educators, Public Affairs Officers, Outdoor Recreation Planners, Chiefs of Interpretation, and Visitor Services Specialists/Managers.
+Target Audience: Park Rangers – Interpretation, Environmental/Conservation Educators, Wilderness Rangers, Public Affairs Officers, Outdoor Recreation Planners, Chiefs of Interpretation, Visitor Services Specialists/Managers, Staff interacting with and interpreting to/educating visitors.

 Cost: $100 per participant